mervin16-zz/Checkpoint-Automation/README.md

 -  You should provide the exact object name that you want to query
 -  Flows are extracted in the Network Layer with type access-layer ONLY
 -  Flows are exported to Excel file ONLY
+-  You need to have a folder named "out" in the root folder

 # File Formats